 That is a driver issue.
-If you are using your computer’s stock audio driver, you are likely to experience latency (delayed Audio).
-To fix this issue, either install ASIO 4ALL (it’s free) or use an external audio interface.
+If you use your computer’s stock audio driver, you will likely experience latency (delayed Audio).
+Either install ASIO 4ALL (free) to fix this issue or use an external audio interface.

 Why do you hear crackling or glitches while playing guitar?

 This could be a latency issue.
-If you are running a live set with tons of tracks, you might be overcooking your CPU, which will make recording difficult.
+If you are running a live set with tons of tracks, you might be overcooking your CPU, making recording difficult.
 Otherwise, use a third-party audio driver like ASIO 4ALL or an external interface.
 Doing either will help this issue.